Summary

 Flag submission

-You can submit flags in a plain TCP connection to submission.ctf.saarland port 31337 from your team network.
+You can submit flags in a plain TCP connection to submission.ctf.saarland port 31337 from your team network (from VPN only).
 Each flag must be submitted in a single line terminated by a line feed (\n).
 For each submitted line, the submission server answers with one line that starts either with [OK] if the flag was accepted, [ERR] if the flag is permanently invalid or [OFFLINE] if submission is currently disabled.
 This status is possibly followed by a more detailed description.

 A non-complete list of possible responses: